December 27/January 11

 Immigrants, who long to come to America, hear stories that the streets are paved with gold.
-But, because careless Americans leave their own trash right on the street, and those immigrants find America more paved with trash than with gold.
+But, because careless Americans leave their own trash right on the street, those immigrants find America more paved with trash than with gold.

 Holy Week and Pascha are definitely the most amazing and wonderful jewels of the Orthodox Christian Church.
 Holy Week and Pascha are not only incredible but also personal leaving me crying of sorrow and of joy of Christ’s resurrection.
 Christ died on the cross only because of our sins.
 He loves us.
 Only a person that truly loves us would die for us.